Our Children's Stories

 Tanya called Advokids, concerned about her 9-year-old grandson Thomas.
 Tanya was Thomas’s legal guardian, because his parents were unable to care for him.
 Thomas had a baby sister, Cassie, who was in foster care and Thomas visited her regularly.
 When Cassie was moved out of their county, all visitation was terminated and Thomas was devastated.
 Advokids helped Tanya file a court petition on Thomas’ behalf, asking the court to reinstate sibling visits.
 In his petition to the court, Thomas stated that visitation was what was best for his baby sister because, “I love her and she knows happiness when she sees me.”
 The trial court denied Thomas’ petition so Advokids helped file an appeal and Thomas won!
 The Court of Appeal decision stated that the county child welfare agency had “acted in excess of its authority” when it suspended visitation.
 Thomas and his baby sister are now a part of each other’s lives again.

-Rebecca and John received baby Eli into their foster home when he was three months old.
-He was born drug and alcohol exposed and was far behind healthy infant developmental milestones.
-Over the next twelve months his foster parents, a team of specialized health professionals, and occupational therapists worked tirelessly to give Eli the care and support he needed to overcome his deficits and grow into a thriving healthy baby.
+Rebecca and John received baby Ellie into their home when she was three months old.
+She was born exposed to drugs and alcohol and was far behind healthy developmental benchmarks.
+Over the next year, Rebecca and John worked with Ellie’s doctors and therapists to give her the care and support she needed to catch up developmentally.

 Andrew